+- 24.1 The subject of superannuation is dealt with extensively by Commonwealth legislation, which governs the superannuation rights and obligations of the parties. - 24.2 The employer will make the minimum superannuation contributions to a superannuation fund for the benefit of an employee as this will avoid the employer being required to pay the superannuation guarantee charge under superannuation legislation with respect to that employee.

+Note: This means that superannuation will only be paid up to the maximum contribution base even if an employee's ordinary time earnings (including allowances which count for purposes of superannuation) exceed this amount.

-- The subject of superannuation is dealt with extensively by Commonwealth legislation, which governs the superannuation rights and obligations of the parties. - 25.2 The Commissioner must make superannuation contributions on behalf of an employee in order to satisfy the Superannuation Guarantee requirements of the governing legislation. - 25.3 The Commonwealth Superannuation Scheme (CSS), Northern Territory Government and Public Authorities Superannuation Scheme (NTGPASS) and the Northern Territory Supplementary Superannuation Scheme (NTSSS) are classified as exempt public sector superannuation schemes under the Superannuation Industry (Supervision) Act 1993.
-The superannuation legislation treats exempt public sector superannuation schemes as complying funds for concessional taxation and superannuation guarantee purposes. - Note: The CSS was closed to new members from 1 October 1986 and both NTGPASS and NTSSS were closed to new members from 10 August 1999.
-Employees employed before these dates may be members of the CSS, NTGPASS and NTSSS. - 25.4 Employees who commenced after 10 August 1999, or who have ceased to be a member of the CSS, NTGPASS or NTSSS, can choose a complying superannuation fund to receive contributions on their behalf.
-Employees who do not nominate a superannuation fund will become members of the current default superannuation fund.
+24.3 The Commonwealth Superannuation Scheme (CSS), Northern Territory Government and Public Authorities Superannuation Scheme (NTGPASS) and the Northern Territory Supplementary Superannuation Scheme (NTSSS) are classified as exempt public sector superannuation schemes under the Superannuation Industry (Supervision) Act 1993.
+The superannuation legislation treats exempt public sector superannuation schemes as complying funds for concessional taxation and superannuation guarantee purposes.

+Note: The CSS was closed to new members from 1 October 1986 and both NTGPASS and NTSSS were closed to new members from 10 August 1999.
+Employees employed before these dates may be members of the CSS, NTGPASS and NTSSS.

+- 24.4 Employees who commenced after 10 August 1999, or who have ceased to be a member of the CSS, NTGPASS or NTSSS, can choose a complying superannuation fund to receive contributions on their behalf. - 24.5 Employees who do not nominate a superannuation fund will have their superannuation contributions paid to either: - (a) an existing superannuation fund of which they are a member (if this is required by legislation); or - (b) the employer's default superannuation fund, which offers a MySuper product.

-26. Salary Sacrifice
+25. Salary Sacrifice

-26.1 Salary Sacrifice for Employer Superannuation
+25.1 Salary Sacrifice for Employer Superannuation